-In the digital world, the term SEO is no stranger to anyone involved in online business or marketing.
+In 2024, the term SEO is no stranger to anyone involved in online business or marketing.
 But how many of us are familiar with the term “Technical SEO?”
 This critical aspect of search engine optimization often goes unnoticed, yet it plays an instrumental role in ensuring a website’s optimal performance.

-In this article, we peel back the layers of technical SEO, exploring its significance and components, and share nine best practices to keep your website in tip-top shape.
-Whether you’re a seasoned SEO expert or a beginner trying to navigate the complex waters of digital marketing, this guide offers valuable insights to enhance your SEO strategy.
+In this article, we peel back the layers of technical search engine optimization, exploring its significance and components, and share 10 best practices to keep your website in tip-top shape.
+Whether you’re a seasoned modern SEO expert or a beginner trying to navigate the complex waters of digital marketing, this guide offers valuable insights to enhance your SEO strategy.
 Let’s dive in!

 What is Technical SEO?